StevenTammen/bibledocs.org/content/meta/subject-index.md

 header-title="How do you recognize God's voice, as opposed to the voice of Satan and/or others under Satan's sway?
 Through the Word of God"
 %}}

+### Bible > Ought to be the ultimate authority for believers {#bible-ought-to-be-the-ultimate-authority-for-believers}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/who-was-charlemagne/#are-developments-in-the-church-visible-more-history-or-theology"
+study-title="Early & Medieval History (src: Ryan Reeves)" page-title="Who was Charlemagne? (src: Ryan Reeves)" header-title="Are developments in the Church visible more history or theology?"
+%}}

 ### Bible > Personal Bible reading is essential {#bible-personal-bible-reading-is-essential}

 {{% subject-index-link